5 Things Not to Talk About After a Workplace Accident

 Additionally, you should never talk about your injury, your injury claim, or the accident itself with anyone who doesn’t need to be involved.
 That includes friends, family, and your social media connections.
 Posting to social media about workplace accidents can implicate you in the accident, negatively impact the amount of compensation you can earn, and even get you fired.

-If you were hurt on the job, get valuable advice by contacting workplace accident attorney Pat Maloney today.
+If you were hurt on the job, get valuable advice by contacting workplace accident attorneys at the Law Offices of Pat Maloney today.